ans-group/laravel-sieve/README.md

 composer require ukfast/laravel-sieve
 ```

+If you have a Lumen project you will need to register the service provider as below.
+In Laravel the service provider will be automatically discovered.

-Then all we need to do is to register the service provider in the `providers` key in ``config/app.php`:
+You register the service provider in the `providers` key in ``config/app.php`:

 ```
 UKFast\Sieve\SieveServiceProvider::class,